Ferrite-FEM/Ferrite.jl/docs/src/topics/boundary_conditions.md

 !!! note
-    `PeriodicDirichlet` constraints are imposed in a strong sense, so note that this requires a periodic mesh such that it is possible to compute the face mapping between faces on the mirror and boundary.
+    `PeriodicDirichlet` constraints are imposed in a strong sense, so note that this requires a periodic mesh such that it is possible to compute the facet mapping between facets on the mirror and boundary.

 !!! note "Examples"
     Periodic boundary conditions are used in the following examples [Computational